-For about 10 days to 2 weeks following dental implant surgery you’ll want to stick to a diet of soft foods that don’t require much chewing.
-Some good, filling, and nutritious foods that you can fill up on include oatmeal, yogurt, applesauce, scrambled eggs, smoothies, soup, and mashed potatoes.
-Treat yourself with some ice cream, pudding, or a milkshake once in awhile as well.
+For about 10 days to 2 weeks following dental implant surgery, you’ll want to stick to a diet of soft foods that don’t require much chewing.
+Some good, filling, and nutritious foods that you can fill up on including oatmeal, yogurt, applesauce, scrambled eggs, smoothies, soup, and mashed potatoes.
+Treat yourself to some ice cream, pudding, or a milkshake once in a while as well.

 You should also try not to intake any beverages which are too hot or which are carbonated.
 Juice, water, milk, and cooled tea and coffee are all fine to have.

 The accumulation of bacteria and food particles can lead to infection after dental implant surgery, so it is important to keep your mouth clean.
 Right after surgery you should rinse your mouth every 2 to 3 hours with warm salt water, and continue to do so 3 to 4 times daily over the following 2 weeks.

 You can start brushing your teeth, as usual, the day after surgery, but be careful to avoid the operated area with your toothbrush until it has had time to heal.